APTrust/preserv-docs/docs/workers/deletion.md

 For items using the `Standard` storage option, `apt_delete` expunges both the S3 copy and the Glacier copy of every file.
 All other storage options keep files in a single bucket or vault, so `apt_delete` has to expunge from only a single location.

+!!!
+Note
+    Also see the section on [Bulk Deletions](../overview#bulk_deletions) on the overview page.
+APTrust has internal documentation on how to create bulk deletion requests and the safeguards surrounding the process.
+See the internal docs for more information.

 ## Resources

 `apt_delete` uses little CPU, memory, and network bandwidth.